jwaldimer/markdowneditor/README.md

 ### Live Video Test

-Go to http://localhost:3000 to see the app running in a video.
+Go to https://youtu.be/kD2cm7u_zUA to see the app running in a video test.

 ### Author
 * **Jorge Gómez**